AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/channel-assignment-latest-fp.md

 ### Atribuindo Canal a uma exibição {#assigning-channel-to-display}

-Depois que a configuração do projeto for concluída, será necessário atribuir o canal a uma exibição para visualização do conteúdo.
+Quando a configuração do projeto for concluída, você deverá atribuir o canal a uma exibição para visualização do conteúdo.

 1. Navegue até a exibição desejada, por exemplo, **DemoScreens** —> **Locais** —> **SanJose** —> **Sala de espera**.